Russia, also known as the Russian Federation, is a country located in Northern Eurasia.

 - After Crimea was joined by Russia in 2014, it added 27,000 sq. km to its territory.

 In the quest to unravel how large is the territory of Russia is its imperative that we look at the population.
 According to a census conducted in 2011 (the most recent), Russia has a population of about 142,000,000 inhabitants.

 While this might sound like an unbelievable figure, the biggest country by size is only the ninth most populous country in the world.
 China leads the pack with a mind-boggling population of around 1,400,000,000 inhabitants.

 Bearing in mind that Russia is comprised of densely populated cities like Moscow and sparse rural area as you head to Siberia, these figures start to make sense.
 Generally, as far as the population is concerned, the numbers are still quite impressive.

 Russia might easily pass as the largest county in the world due to its vast land mass it occupies but it might also shock you that this is the smallest it has ever been in recent times when you consider how big the Soviet Union was.

-At the end, I recommend you to watch this very interesting documentary about the oil extraction in the Russian Arctic.
+In the end, I recommend you to watch this very interesting documentary about oil extraction in the Russian Arctic.